ronron22/puppet-module-postfix/README.md

 ### $service_manage

-It is managed ?
+Is it managed ?

 #### type Boolean

 ### $postfix_packages

-Array of packages name's
+Array of packages

 #### type Array